Home Care Instructions

 Brush normally and eat normally if comfortable.
 Some temperature, sweet, and biting sensitivity is normal around temporary fillings, crowns, and new dental work.

 Most discomfort diminishes within a few days or weeks.
 However, if you experience significant pain or swelling, please call our office for further instructions.

 Listed below are post-operatory and home-care instructions for different procedures.
-Click on the links for detailed printable instructions.
+Click on the links for detailed instructions.